808ale/Offsec-Diaries/content/index.md

 16. Ethics
 17. Offensive Security

+> [!Tip]
 > To get started go to the "Explorer" left of this website and dig in.

 ## Free Security Resources

-Other cool free resources from the internet to check out:
+Other cool free resources from the internet:

 | Name                                                                                                                         | Description          |
 | ---------------------------------------------------------------------------------------------------------------------------- | -------------------- |